 23. Shades of Blonde and Gray

 To add depth and dimension to your blonde hair, you can add silver-grey tones.
-This can be achieved with an ombre effect, producing a blended effect, focusing the blonde on the bottom of the hair, and featuring darker roots.
+This can be achieved with an ombre hair color effect, producing a blended effect, focusing the blonde on the bottom of the hair, and featuring darker roots.
 The combination creates contrast and can be a fantastic way to show off your hair texture.

 24. Light Blonde Hair with Strawberry Lowlights